bbatsov/batsov.com/_posts/2024-02-27-m-x-reloaded-the-second-golden-age-of-emacs.md

 Is there anything important that you think I've missed?
 Please, let me know in the comments!

 ## Epilogue

+> You're here because you know something.
+What you know you can't explain, but
+> you feel it.
+You've felt it your entire life, that there's something wrong
+> with the world.
+You don't know what it is, but it's there, like a splinter in
+> your mind, driving you mad.
+It is this feeling that has brought you to me.
+>
+> -- Morpheus ("The Matrix")

 So, why should you try Emacs in 2024?